CALL FOR DRAWING

 Make sure the tower is resting on firm, level ground with the locked castors or base plates properly supported.
 Never use bricks or building blocks to take the weight of any part of the tower.

 Always check the safe working height by referring to the instruction manual.
 Towers should never be erected to heights above those recommended by the manufacturer.

 Towers should only be erected by trained and competent people.
-There are a number of organisations that provide training for the safe erection and use of tower scaffolds following the methods described above.
+There are a number of organizations that provide training for the safe erection and use of tower scaffolds following the methods described above.

-Always install stabilisers or outriggers when advised to do so in the instruction manual.
+Always install stabilizers or outriggers when advised to do so in the instruction manual.

 Remember, the stability of any tower is easily affected.
 Unless the tower has been specifically designed for such use, activities such as those listed below should never be carried out:

 - using the tower to hoist materials or support rubbish chutes.

 (4) Using a tower